The Iowa Baseball Confederacy: Themes and Ideas

 Readers must decide for themselves if the events of 1908 actually happened or if they were, as seems likely, merely a dream.
 Gideon is, of course, convinced that they were all real events.
 Apart from his obvious love of the game, the book explores some of W. P. Kinsella's favorite themes.
 While his lyrical writing about baseball is the core of the book, it is intertwined with the power of obsession, influence of dreams in shaping our destiny, the role of family, and the tragedy of love and loss.

+Reception

+Kirkus Reviews reviewed it negatively, saying, "Here, he tries his hand at mixing the two elements, baseball and Indians, but after a brave start loses all control, doubles the sentimentality, and ends up sounding ridiculous."